Julia Sears

-Family history
+Family and early life

 The Sears family lineage begins with Richard Sares, who arrived in Yarmouth, Massachusetts in around 1630.
-The Sears family also includes Edmond Sears, who, in 1849, composed "It Came Upon the Midnight Clear".
+The Sears family also includes Edmond Sears, who composed the poem and later Christmas carol "It Came Upon the Midnight Clear" in 1849.
 Most of the notable members of the Sears family had an educational or religious backgrounds.
 Constant, Sears' father, was a sea captain who retired to become a cranberry farmer and salt manufacturer.
 Overall, the Sears' Family consists primarily of sea captains, religious figures in the Methodist and Baptist faiths, as well as educators.

-Early life

 Julia Ann Sears was born to Constant and Deborah Chipman Sears on March 19, 1839, in East Dennis, Cape Cod, Massachusetts.
 Julia was the second youngest of six siblings: Thankful Snow, Emily, Sarah R., Betsey Thomas, and Amanda.
 Her mother had another daughter, who died in 1832.
 Julia had no uncles or brothers.
 As children, Julia and her sisters underwent religious training by Methodist ministers, at month-long summer camps.
 In her later years, Sears recalled pretending to be a teacher when playing with friends.